-Look for other cross-hairs in the black lines image, they are separated 1000 meters from each other both in North and East direction.
-You should be able to calculate the coordinates of those points in relation to the first one.

-Zoom out in the image and move to the right until you find other cross-hair, and estimate how many kilometres you have moved.
-Try to get ground control points as far from each other as possible.
+- 5. Look for other black cross-hairs in the image, they are separated 1000 meters from each other both in North and East direction.
+You should be able to calculate the coordinates of those points in relation to the first one. - 6.
+Zoom out in the image and move to the right or the top until you find other cross-hair, and estimate how many kilometres you have moved.
+Try to get ground control points as far from each other as possible. - 7.
 Digitize at least three more ground control points in the same way you did the first one.
 You should end up with something similar to this: